JustinMMiller/WorldArchitect/src/README.md

 	- This folder contains code relating to Maps and Map Generation.
 - utils
 	- This folder contains utilities and helpers useful in various locations which I wrote.
-- Bindings
-	- This folder will contain language specific binding code for languages which can be used to extend WorldArchitect
 - EventSystem
 	- This folder contains the code relating to Events and the Events system.
 - UI